-Funding Source Budget Match Local Benefit Section 405E (flex) \$300,000.00 \$60,000.00 \$-
+Funding Source Budget Match Local Benefit Section 405E \$400,000.00 \$80,000.00 \$-

 The new creative will follow the strategy of using an emotional appeal, as was used in the media developed when the "Hands-Free" Law first went into effect in 2018.
-The creative will be used to support law enforcement mobilizations, including National Distracted Driving Month in April 2022.
-The primary target audience will be adults between the ages of 25 and 54, with a secondary target audience of persons 16-24.
-Focus groups will be conducted to affirm the best creative direction to reach these groups.
+The creative will be used to support law enforcement mobilizations, including National Distracted Driving Month in April 2023.
+The primary target audience will be adults between the ages of 18 and 49.
+Focus groups will be conducted to affirm the best creative direction to reach this groups.
 In accordance with NHTSA regulation, the television spots will be closed-captioned for the hearing impaired.
 In 2019 RI's OHS supported the creation of a Distracted Driving Campaign that offered first-person stories from people who spoke to their friends and families asking them to NOT drive distracted.
-In 2021-2022, it is our plan to extend that reach and educate the public that texting while driving is not the only type of distracted driving that we are concerned about.
+In 2022-3, it is our plan to extend that reach and educate the public that texting while driving is not the only type of distracted driving that we are concerned about.
 We will track and evaluate components via surveys and polls and social media contacts.

-NHTSA M8PE 22 04: Paid Media Distracted Driving
+NHTSA M8PE 23 03: Paid Media Distracted Driving